Adjoint DSMC for nonlinear Boltzmann equation constrained optimization: Numerical results

 where $v_{0,i}^{x\cN},v_{0,i}^{y\cN},v_{0,i}^{z\cN}$ are samples of $\cN(0,1)$.
 For $\alpha=T_p^0$, we can easily compute

-As mentioned previously, by solving the direct equations and the adjoint equations only once, we obtain all the gradient components $\frac{\partial \cJ_1}{\partial \alpha}$ independent of the dimensionality of $\alpha$.

 We perform $M_s=100$ forward DSMC and backward adjoint DSMC simulations with $N=10^8$ particles for each simulation.
 Based on~\eqref{eq:E[X]approx}, we compute the mean values and random errors for quantities $\frac{\partial T_l}{\partial T_p^0}$ and $\frac{\partial m4_l}{\partial T_p^0}$, $l,p\in\{x,y,z\}$.
-The results are gathered in~\Cref{Table4}.
-As one can see from the results, values of the gradients in~\Cref{Table3} and~\Cref{Table4} match up to 4-5 significant digits.
-The random errors in~\Cref{Table4} are approximately

-which is about one order of magnitude smaller than the ones in~\Cref{Table3}.
+The results are gathered in~\Cref{Table4}, where the values of the gradients match those in~\Cref{Table3} up to 4-5 significant digits.
+The random errors in~\Cref{Table4} are approximately $10^{-5}$ for $\frac{\partial T_l}{\partial T_p^0}(t=2)$ and $10^{-4}$ for $\frac{\partial m4_l}{\partial T_p^0}(t=2),$ which is about one order of magnitude smaller than the ones in~\Cref{Table3}.
 It demonstrates another advantage of this method that it does not suffer from amplified random errors compared to the finite difference calculations.
-For the latter, the random error increases while computing the gradients due to the subtraction of two close values in \eqref{eq:FD_gradient} before the division by $2 \Delta \alpha$.
+For the latter, the random error increases while computing the gradients due to the subtraction of two close values in \eqref{eq:FD_gradient}.